le717/Blocks/Documentation/Format-Details.md

 * All blocks must be indented to the left, that is, the first letter must be to the left of the other letter in a blank area.
 However, blocks on the left corner must be indented to the right, with the second letter offset to the right of the other letter, also in a blank area
 (more on that in [**Building With Blocks**](Tutorial.md))
-* ~~If a barrier block is on the left corner, and a block is added directly to its right, the game will crash.~~ UPDATE ME!
+* If a barrier block is on the left corner, another barrier block can be added directly to its right, provided the second follows the same indention.
+This is possible until either the end of the row or the first block indented to the left.
 * It is possible to place any type of block where Pepper spawns at the beginning of the level.
 He always starts on the seventh square on the bottom row - directly in the middle of the row.
 If you put a barrier block there, he'll just spawn on it.
 * It is impossible to add new rows to a level from the level file alone.